 In the Asset Contribution Agreement, Geron has agreed to distribute to its stockholders, on a pro rata basis, the Asterias Series A Shares it receives from Asterias in the Asset Contribution (the "Series A Distribution").
 Geron is required to make the Series A Distribution as soon as practicable following the closing of the Asset Contribution, subject to applicable legal requirements and certain other limitations.
-In lieu of distributing the Asterias Series A Shares in certain to-be-determined excluded jurisdictions, the Asterias Series A Shares that Geron stockholders who reside in those jurisdictions would otherwise receive will instead be sold for cash and the net cash proceeds will distributed ratably to those stockholders.
+In lieu of distributing the Asterias Series A Shares in certain to-be-determined excluded jurisdictions, Geron will sell the Asterias Series A Shares that its stockholders who reside in those jurisdictions would otherwise receive and Geron will distribute the cash proceeds to those stockholders on a pro rata basis.